Top Finance Twitter Accounts to Follow

 #10 – Meb Faber (@MebFaber):

 If you are an ardent learner of finance, this guy will add so much value to your career or curiosity, whatever defines you.
 He is a researcher and trader.
-He has accumulated a ton of knowledge about stock market, specifically about valuations, dividends and asset allocation.
+He has accumulated a ton of knowledge about the stock market, specifically about valuations, dividends, and asset allocation.
 He is also the author of “Invest with the House: Hacking the Top Hedge Funds”, available at Amazon.
-He is the founder and chief investment officer at Meb Faber Research (http://mebfaber.com/ ).
+He is the founder and chief investment officer at Meb Faber Research (https://mebfaber.com/ ).

 You can debate WHY this is the case, but it is a fact: